Cut-off Theorems for the PV-model: Introduction

 Notice that this is an obstruction result, it is not an equivalence.
-A program with local choice points may be serializable.
+A program with local choice points may be serializable as in Fig.~\ref{fig:localchoice} b).
+Hence it is not a cut-off result for serializability: If there are no local choice points in $T^M$, then all $T^n$ are serializable.

-If there is a local choice point in $T^n$, then there are potential deadlocks (deadlocks which may not be reachable from the initial point and may even be in the forbidden region) in $T^{n+1}$.
-Hence, a deadlock algorithm may be used to rule out the existence of local choice points.
+If there is a local choice point in $T^n$, then there are \emph{potential} deadlocks (deadlocks which may not be reachable from the initial point and may even be forbidden states, i.e., holding too many locks on a resource) in $T^{n+1}$, Prop.~\ref{prop:ifchoicethendead}.
+Hence, a deadlock algorithm may be used to rule out the existence of local choice points in $T^M$.

-\begin{remark} Our use of the term cut-off is related to, but not the same as the cut-off for unfolding of Petri nets in \cite{Esparza}.
-Their cut-off is a minimal complete prefix which represents all possible unfoldings of loops and branchings.
-In \cite{LFMSCS} we prove a result closer to that, namely that there are finite cut-offs for unfolding of nested loops in the $PV$-model, when the aim is to find deadlocks and states from which the program cannot finish.
-I.e., the question is how many times one should unfold the loops in a parallel program, where the threads and in particular the number of threads is fixed.
-The present results are not about unfoldings.
-Here the number of threads is the parameter. \end{remark}
+Thm.~\ref{thm:serializabilitykapacity2} states that for $\kappa\equiv 1$, i.e., when the shared resources are mutexes, $T^n$ is serializable for all $n$ if and only if $T^2$ is serializable.
+The general case, serializability of $T1|T2|\ldots Tn$ is NP-complete \cite{Papa79}.
+In \cite{Yannakakis1979} the requirement is specified as pairwise serializability plus a condition on a graph.

+When all resources have capacity at least $2$, $T$ is serializable if and only if \emph{all} executions are equivalent.
+This is Thm.~\ref{thm:serializableiffconnected}.